Reviewed Date: 12/06/2022

-Two valuable resources for municipalities to use in structuring their financial and compliance practices are the Internal Control and Compliance Manual for Governmental Entities (City Manual), published by the Comptroller's Office, and a book titled Government Accounting, Auditing and Financial Reporting (GAAFR) more commonly called the Blue Book, published by the Government Finance Officers Association (GFOA).
-The latest version of the Blue Book is the 2012 revision.
+Two valuable resources for municipalities to use in structuring their financial and compliance practices are the Internal Control and Compliance Manual for Governmental Units and Other Organizations, published by the Comptroller's Office, and a book titled Government Accounting, Auditing, and Financial Reporting (GAAFR) more commonly called the Blue Book, published by the Government Finance Officers Association (GFOA).
+The latest version of the Blue Book is the 2020 edition, and the 2022 electronic version is available on the GFOA website.
 Finance staff of each city should use this publication as a reference book in recording and reporting financial transactions of the city.

 “A good internal control framework is essential to providing reasonable assurance that organizations are achieving their objectives.
 Such objectives include, but are not limited to, utilizing public resources in compliance with laws, regulations and budgetary limitations.
 An adequate control framework will provide information that helps detect errors and fraud, and provides reasonable assurance that financial reports are accurate.
 It will limit the opportunity for theft or unauthorized use of assets, including cash, inventory, and capital assets."

-The City Manual has recently been edited and places more responsibility on the governing bodies and management of municipalities for the design and implementation of the entity's internal control structure.
-The City Manual now follows more closely the GAO Green Book and is based on the 17 principals outlined in that reference material.
-The principals are presented in the City Manual and are recommended, but their use is not required.
-What is required by state and federal law if the establishing and maintaining of a system of internal control and implementation of the 5 compoments: Control Environment; Risk Assessment; Control Activities; Information and Communication; and Monitoring, should be considered mandatory.
+The updated manual places more responsibility on the governing bodies and management of municipalities for the design and implementation of the entity's internal control structure.
+The Internal Control and Compliance Manual for Governmental Units and Other Organizations now follows more closely the GAO Green Book and is based on the 17 principles outlined in that reference material.
+The principles are presented in the Internal Control and Compliance Manual for Governmental Units and Other Organizations and are recommended, but their use is not required.
+What is required by state and federal law is establishing and maintaining of a system of internal control and implementation of the 5 components: Control Environment, Risk Assessment, Control Activities, Information and Communication, and Monitoring.
+This should be considered mandatory.

 If basic procedures for financial and compliance practices have not been implemented by your government then you will most likely have audit findings.
-To improve controls, municipal officials should begin implementing the procedures from the City Manual and not wait on the audit.
-The City Manual should be used as the minimum standard overseeing operations.
+To improve controls, municipal officials should begin implementing the five components from the Internal Control and Compliance Manual for Governmental Units and Other Organizations and not wait on the audit.
+This manual should be used as the minimum standard overseeing operations.
 Municipal management should add other procedures to further strengthen the reliability of financial data as necessary.
 GFOA also has several “best practice” publications available that will be beneficial in determining controls to implement.